 There will be culinary field trips during both the spring and autumn course.
 This extra travelling expense will be paid as an extra course payment.

-We can in special cases give economic support to students, whose own economic situation would otherwise prevent them from participate in the course.
+We can in special cases provide financial support to students, whose own financial situation would otherwise prevent them from participate in the course.
 If you are curious about whether or not this an option for you, please contact us for further information.

 Click here to go to the registration form.